 Mon-Fri: 3pm-7pm, Sat 4pm-8pm (note in summer closed on Sat)

 This gallery is one fourth of the Pastificio “group” that includes an artist studio space and event space all in the up-and-coming hipster haven, San Lorenzo.
 Founded in 2004 in a former pasta factory, the Pastificio Foundation focuses on education, making art accessible and “promoting and disseminating contemporary art”.
 They have scholarship opportunities for young people and promote collaborations with schools and universities.

 Piazza Mattei, 18 (Jewish Ghetto)

-Founded in 1969 by a stalwart of the Italian contemporary arts scene and an avant-garde contemporary of Andy Warhol, this gallery is located in the beautiful Roman Ghetto.
+Founded in 1975 by Pio Monti, a member of the Italian contemporary arts scene and an avant-garde contemporary of Andy Warhol, this gallery is located in the beautiful Roman Ghetto.
 The gallery specializes in showing art that possess deep meaning and magnificent emotions.
 Its exhibition space consists of two rooms, one of which opens directly onto the gorgeous Piazza Mattei while the other is more internal.

 Viale Somalia, 33 (Africano)

 This is more than just a gallery.
 It is a socially engaged hub of creativity assisting the development of international artists and the discourse surrounding them.
-Its program is curated by Cecilia Canziani and Ilaria Gianni and involves exhibitions, seminars, performances, screenings, research and educational activities plus residencies for artists, curators… and even critics!
-Some of its luminous collaborators include Marina Abramovic and Tracey Moffatt.
+Its program is curated by Raffaella Frascarelli and involves exhibitions, seminars, performances, screenings, research and educational activities plus residencies for artists, curators… and even critics!
+Some of its luminous collaborators include Michael Dean, Daniel Buren and Giorgio Andreotta Calò.